 Bar versus Cafe

 We’ve always wondered what’s the difference between a bar and a cafe.
-Well, wot really.
 We started to wonder about the distinction between a bar and a cafe only when we dropped by Ludo Boardgame Bar and Cafe.
 That was around last week.
 And the issue is still eating us inside (we’re no obsessive-compulsive, but did you ever have that urge to scratch an itch, like, say, what’s the difference between a bar and a cafe?)

 A quick search brought us to an interesting distinction: a cafe is a place which serves coffee and alcohol, while a bar serves alcohol and coffee.
 Not helpful, really.
 So we have to rely on what we believe is a good distinction: a cafe serves food (but not full-blown like a restaurant) while a bar serves alcohol.
-We’ve sent a message to Marcelo, asking why they used both bar and cafe with Ludo, but he most probably thinks we’re nuts (we’ve asked him to limit his answer to one short sentence, and he said, in simple terms, it’s a bar because it serves alcohol and it’s a cafe because it serves coffee).
+We’ve sent a message to Marcelo, asking why they used both bar and cafe with Ludo, but he most probably thought we’re nuts (we’ve asked him to limit his answer to one short sentence, and he said, in simple terms, it’s a bar because it serves alcohol and it’s a cafe because it serves coffee).
+Fair enough.

 We were hoping to find pizza — it’s more convenient to grab a slice of pizza while in the dangerous process of out-maneuvering the other players in Rhino Hero.
 Ludo planners may be thought that holding the pizza, before holding the game cards, would speed up the wear and tear of the game pieces, although this may be farfetched because they’re serving nachos.
 So, dear Ludo, can you serve pizza together with the Battleship box?